Cultural anthropology: Kinship and family

-Kinship refers to the anthropological study of the ways in which humans form and maintain relationships with one another and how those relationships operate within and define social organization.
+Kinship refers to the anthropological study of how humans form and maintain relationships with one another, and how those relationships operate within and define social organization.

-Research in kinship studies often crosses over into different anthropological subfields including medical, feminist, and public anthropology.
+Research in kinship studies often overlaps with other anthropological subfields, including medical, feminist, and public anthropology.
 This is likely due to its fundamental concepts, as articulated by linguistic anthropologist Patrick McConvell:

 Kinship is the bedrock of all human societies that we know.
-All humans recognize fathers and mothers, sons and daughters, brothers and sisters, uncles and aunts, husbands and wives, grandparents, cousins, and often many more complex types of relationships in the terminologies that they use.
+All humans recognize fathers and mothers, sons and daughters, brothers and sisters, uncles and aunts, husbands and wives, grandparents, cousins, and often many more complex types of relationships, as reflected in the terminology they use.
 That is the matrix into which human children are born in the great majority of cases, and their first words are often kinship terms.

 Throughout history, kinship studies have primarily focused on the topics of marriage, descent, and procreation.
 Anthropologists have written extensively on the variations within marriage across cultures and its legitimacy as a human institution.
-There are stark differences between communities in terms of marital practice and value, leaving much room for anthropological fieldwork.
+There are stark differences among communities in marital practices and values, leaving ample room for anthropological fieldwork.
 For instance, the Nuer of Sudan and the Brahmans of Nepal practice polygyny, where one man has several marriages to two or more women.
-The Nyar of India and Nyimba of Tibet and Nepal practice polyandry, where one woman is often married to two or more men.
+The Nyar of India and the Nyimba of Tibet and Nepal practice polyandry, in which one woman is often married to two or more men.
 The marital practice found in most cultures, however, is monogamy, where one woman is married to one man.
 Anthropologists also study different marital taboos across cultures, most commonly the incest taboo of marriage within sibling and parent-child relationships.
 It has been found that all cultures have an incest taboo to some degree, but the taboo shifts between cultures when the marriage extends beyond the nuclear family unit.

-There are similar foundational differences where the act of procreation is concerned.
-Although anthropologists have found that biology is acknowledged in every cultural relationship to procreation, there are differences in the ways in which cultures assess the constructs of parenthood.
+There are similar foundational differences regarding procreation.
+Although anthropologists have found that biology is acknowledged in every culture's relationship to procreation, there are differences in how cultures assess the constructs of parenthood.
 For example, in the Nuyoo municipality of Oaxaca, Mexico, it is believed that a child can have partible maternity and partible paternity.
 In this case, a child would have multiple biological mothers in the case that it is born of one woman and then breastfed by another.
-A child would have multiple biological fathers in the case that the mother had sex with multiple men, following the commonplace belief in Nuyoo culture that pregnancy must be preceded by sex with multiple men in order have the necessary accumulation of semen.
+A child would have multiple biological fathers in the case that the mother had sex with multiple men, following the commonplace belief in Nuyoo culture that pregnancy must be preceded by sex with multiple men to have the necessary accumulation of semen.